 - Estimation System is used to estimate a capability.
 The options for estimating capabilities are WSJF, T-shirt size, points, and team/member weeks.
 A capability can be estimated against multiple PIs.

 - Tags are used to make it easier to find a capability.

-- Developmental Step or Operational Step is a part of a value stream and is used to provide a continuous flow of value through the agile process.
+- Developmental Step or Operational Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select.
-You can learn more about value streams in the topic Create Value Streams.
-If the Map Process Steps to States option on the Value Stream page is enabled, then when you set a process step and save the capability, the state will be changed based on its association with the process step.
+You can learn more about process flows in the topic Create Process Flows.
+If the Map Process Steps to States option on a process flow is enabled, then when you set a process step and save the capability, the state will be changed based on its association with the process step.

 - Budget option is used to budget before the estimation process.
 Asking how much of the pie would you spend can be useful to compare to the actual estimate during PI planning.